Published in the Press Banner, Sept. 5, 2025

 The Big Game: Capital Gains

-Realtor Dylan Linde, surfing Santa Cruz, sees great opportunity for buyers in Santa Cruz Mountain real estate
+Realtor Dylan Linde, surfing Santa Cruz, sees great opportunity for buyers in Santa Cruz Mountains real estate.

 The Risks and Rewards of Santa Cruz County Landlording

-Most Santa Cruz Mountain houses survive fire, floods and treefall and few airplanes crash!
-But landlords expect bad tenants.
-In apartments, Tenants may only be evicted “at fault” for non-payment of rent, nuisance, criminal activity etc or “no fault” for owner move-ins or “substantial” remodeling.
+Apart from a redwood tree fall, flood or fire hopefully covered by insurance, the worst and more probable risk of landlording is an unexpectedly bad tenant.
+In apartments, tenants can not be evicted because the lease ends, but may be evicted “at fault” for non-payment of rent, nuisance, criminal activity etc or “no fault” for owner move-ins or “substantial” remodeling.
 Lockouts and other landlord retaliation are illegal.
-My Boulder Creek tenant simply stopped paying rent and my self-prepared eviction forced the tenant to move his family in with friends when the Sheriff knocked on the door.
+A Boulder Creek tenant simply stopped paying rent and I drove to Santa Cruz half a dozen times to get an eviction which forced the tenant to move his family in with friends when the Sheriff knocked on the door.
 I was very lucky that the tenant did not stall in the courts.
-It took two people a week to clean unwarranted messes and repair damage.
+It took me and a helper a week to clean unwarranted messes.

-Investors fear rent control.
-In 2025, the California Apartment Association blocked AB 1157, which would have limited rent increases to 2% and taken away current rent increase exemptions for new construction, single family homes and condos.
-AB 1482 limits yearly apartment rent increases to five percent plus costs of living.
-Yet 62% of 2024 voters struck down Proposition 33; “(Voters) understand that the answer to our housing crisis isn’t more red tape — it’s building more housing,” said Nathan Click.
+Investors have reason to fear moves towards rent control which currently don’t affect homeowner occupied single family homes, owner-occupied duplexes and new construction.
+In 2025, the California Apartment Association blocked AB 1157 from passing in 2025 which would have limited rent increases to 2% and taken away exemptions for single family homes and condos.
+Apartment landlords can still pick initial rents, but AB 1482 limits yearly rent increases to five percent plus changes in cost of living to a maximum of ten percent with thirty-day notices.
+Landlords should rest assured that 62% of voters in 2024 struck down Proposition 33—which would have given cities more leeway to control rents. “(Voters) understand that the answer to our housing crisis isn’t more red tape — it’s building more housing,” said Nathan Click, a spokesperson for the No on 33 campaign.

 Robert Arne, EA, CFP, MS, of Carpe Diem Financial Life Planning, gives holistic financial advice as his client’s fee-only fiduciary.
 He serves mostly Santa Cruz Mountain dwellers.
 These articles must not be read as personal financial, mortgage, tax or investment advice; consult appropriate professionals.